 Elective surgical grafting to re-line an aortic aneurysm is usually performed as a keyhole procedure, as this is safer and less invasive than the traditional open approach in which the abdominal wall is cut.

 The newer endovascular techniques involve inserting a catheter up to the level of the aneurysm via arteries in the groin (A).

 Once in place, a stent that is folded within the catheter is released and expanded to create a new aortic lining (B).

 Elective repair is usually advised if an abdominal aortic aneurysm causes symptoms, if it is enlarging at a rate of more than one centimetre in diameter per year, or if it reaches 5.5cm in diameter.

 Survival following planned, elective surgery, using the traditional open method, is 95.3%.

 Survival with new, less invasive techniques, in which an abdominal aortic graft is inserted under X-ray control, via small incisions in the groin, is as high as 98.3%.

 Ruptured aortic aneurysm

-If you notice persistent chest or abdominal symptoms, or feel a pulsating swelling in your abdomen, seek medical advice.
+If you notice persistent chest, back or abdominal symptoms, or feel a pulsating swelling in your chest or abdomen, seek medical advice.
 Early detection and monitoring can be life-saving.